1. Minor Crimes

 Your lawyer will inform you of the date of the trial, which may take months or even more than a year, but in any case, you will be informed with enough time in advance to allow you to travel to Spain and attend the trial (see video here about what happens if you miss the trial).

-In certain cases, you may not need to go to trial, as you could let your lawyer go to trial on your behalf and send you later the resolution with the sentence, whenever it is possible that the sentence is the payment of a fine, which you can pay from your country, at any Santander bank branch.
+In certain cases, you may not need to go to trial, as you could let your lawyer go to trial on your behalf and send you later the resolution with the sentence, whenever it is possible that the sentence is the payment of a fine, which you can pay from your country, at certain bank branches.

 If you are in this situation, and you leave the country without appointing a lawyer, the following could happen: